zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 To begin our journey, first switch the Cr-48 into [developer mode](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information) and reboot.
-When you see the blue frowny face with the "Chrome OS verification is turned off" message, either wait 30 seconds or hit Ctrl-D to boot immediately.
+When you see the blue frowny face with the "ChromeOS verification is turned off" message, either wait 30 seconds or hit Ctrl-D to boot immediately.
 This screen is always shown when booting in developer mode, to ensure that someone doesn't change your OS without your knowledge.